Zaplib/zaplib/zaplib/docs/src/getting_started.md

 * `cargo run -p example_lightning --release` (best to do a release build; see below)
 * `cargo run -p example_bigedit --release` (best to do a release build; see below)

 Feel free to check out the `examples` directory for more examples to play with!
+You can also view most of these on our [Introduction](./introduction.md) and [Demos](./demos.md) pages.

 **Warning:** On Mac we currently have a memory leak bug, so some examples might crash after a while.
 Windows doens't work at all currently.
 Linux hasn't been tested very well recently.
 WebAssembly (below) should generally work well though.
 Early alpha software.. stay tuned!